minsmis/Social_familarity/README.md

 # Social_familarity

-MATLAB code for Park et al. (2024), identifying the generalization of neural representation of NAcSh-projecting IL neuron during social interaction.
+MATLAB code for Park et al. (in review), identifying the generalization of neural representation of NAcSh-projecting IL neuron during social interaction.

 MATLAB R2022b or later version was used to operate the code.